-These Healthy Peanut Butter Bon Bons, aka “Copycat Reese’s Peanut Butter Eggs”, are perfect when you want a little bite sized treat.
+These Healthy Peanut Butter Bon Bons, aka “Copycat Reese’s Peanut Butter Eggs”, are perfect when you want a little bite sized chocolate + peanut butter treat.

-I love them because not only do they have chocolate and peanut butter, but also contain coconut oil which I try to get in a serving each day.
+I love them because not only do they have the chocolate + peanut butter combination, but also contain healthy fat from coconut oil which I try to get in a serving each day.

 Both recipes would be great to use with my homemade peanut butter recipe and is super easy to make, even if you’ve never made your own peanut butter.

-The organic coconut flour I use is from Tropical Traditions and comes in a 2 lb bag and is one of my favorite gluten-free flours to use.
+The organic coconut flour I use is from Thrive Market and is one of my favorite gluten-free flours to use.

 Store-bought candy bars are made with unhealthy ingredients like the ones found in a similar product:

 S.A.D.
 (Standard American Diet) Reese’s Peanut Butter Eggs

 Ingredients: Peanuts, Milk Chocolate (Sugar, Cocoa Butter, Chocolate, Non-Fat Milk, Milk Fat, Lactose, Soy Lecithin, PGPR Emulsifier), Sugar, Dextrose, Chocolate, Non-Fat Milk, Contains 2% or Less of: Vegetable Oil (Cocoa Butter, Palm, Shea, Sunflower and/or Safflower Oil), Salt, Whey (Milk), Milk Fat, Soy Lecithin, TBHQ (Preservative), Vanillin, Artificial Flavor

 It’s contains GMO ingredients (soy and dairy), refined sugar and salt, and preservatives.
 Also, non-organic peanuts can contain up to 8 different pesticides.